pietrorisipr-2025/CoreLangDistribution-2.0/CONTRIBUTING.md

-# Contributing
+# Contributing to CoreLangDistribution 2.0

-This is an alpha research/devtool project.
-Before accepting outside contributions, the project should choose a final license.
+CoreLangDistribution 2.0 is an alpha research/devtool project released under the MIT License.

+Contributions are welcome, especially when they improve reproducibility, documentation, benchmark coverage, portability, or the clarity of the claim boundary.

-Useful contributions after licensing:
+## Useful contributions

-- reproducible benchmark improvements;
+- Reproducible benchmark improvements
-- clearer docs;
+- Clearer documentation
-- additional baseline adapters;
+- Additional baseline adapters
-- negative/adversarial tests;
+- Negative/adversarial tests
-- CI portability fixes.
+- CI portability fixes
+- Small examples and demo workflows
+- Bug reports with exact commands, environment details and logs

+## Claim boundary

 Do not submit claims that CLD2 always wins.

+CLD2 is not a generic compression algorithm and it is not a universal replacement for rsync, zsync, casync, OSTree, DVC, Docker/OCI or CDN systems.

 Negative results are valuable.
+Benchmarks where CLD2 is only equal, worse, or dataset-dependent should be preserved and documented honestly.

+## Contribution style

+Please prefer:

+- small, focused pull requests;
+- reproducible commands;
+- clear before/after benchmark data;
+- explicit notes about environment and limitations.

+## License

+By contributing, you agree that your contribution will be licensed under the MIT License.